 Id. at 790 (citation omitted).
-Turning specifically to the practice as it existed in the First Congress in 1789, Chief Justice Burger made the point that one cannot rationally argue that the drafters of the First Amendment meant to prohibit exactly what they were actually doing at the very time that they wrote the Amendment:
+Turning specifically to the practice as it existed in the First that the drafters of the First Amendment meant to prohibit exactly what they were actually doing at the very time that they wrote the Amendment: